George Mathen (artist)

 George Mathen, also known as Appupen, is a noted graphic novelist and artist from Bangalore, India.
-His work has appeared in many magazines such as Thelka, Rolling stone(India),Indian Quarterly and more.
-He has also played drums in a band called Lounge piranha.
+His work has appeared in many magazines such as Thelka, Rolling Stone India, India Quarterly and more.
+He has also played drums in a band called Piranha Lounge.

 Early life

-George mathen completed his diploma in 3D animation and graphic design from Xavier's institute of communication.George worked as a mural and tattoo artist and later for advertising industry in Mumbai.He later moved to Bangalore to focus on working on graphic novels and also started his own band called Lounge Piranha.
+George Mathen completed his diploma in 3D animation and graphic design from Xavier's Institute of Communication.
+George worked as a mural and tattoo artist and later for advertising industry in Mumbai.
+He later moved to Bangalore to focus on working on graphic novels and also started his own band called Lounge Piranha.